nilram940/emud/README.md

 # XML

-Emud works by parsing xml code emitted fromt the mud.
+Emud works by parsing xml code emitted from the mud.
 This has only been tested on nannyMUD (mud.lysator.liu.se 2000) and I know of no other mud that supports xml in any form.
-This client will work best when xml is emabled on nannymud.
+This client will work best when xml is enabled on nannymud.
 The command is:

 toggle xml

 # BUGS

-Keep in mind this code is in early developement and has many bugs.
-It could leave your charcter stranded at the most inopportune time and get your character killed.
+Keep in mind this code is in early development and has many bugs.
+It could leave your character stranded at the most inopportune time and get your character killed.

+## Global variables

+emud.el currently uses a number of global variables.
+They are kept that way to facilitate debugging.
+As a result **multi-playing is not possible**